LukeGrahamLandry/eternal-structures/README.md

 - Places a cube of barrier blocks outlining a set range
   - Optional timer to remove the cube
   - Option to remove the cube on the collection of a selectable item
-- stop flight in the radius, creative, elytra and if possible "jetpack" type of flight
+- stop "jetpack" type of flight in the radius
 - enter items that right click won't work in a radius, eg ender pearls or special devices players could use for breaking blocks
    - data pack tag. configure per protection block.
 - instant death if you enter a range without the access item